PriyankaBtech/MediaQuery_Projects/readme.md

 # MediaQuery_Projects

-Different Projects of Media Query
+Different Projects of Media Query,
 All Projects are fully Responsive

 1. Change color